LouisvilleMetro/WazeCCPProcessor/README.md

 ## Overview

-Louisville is creating an automated cloud processing solution that can be replicated by any CCP Partner, with the help of other govs, partners, and sponsors.
+Louisville has created an automated cloud processing solution that can be replicated by any CCP Partner, with the [help of other govs, partners, and sponsors](https://github.com/LouisvilleMetro/WazeCCPProcessor/wiki/Waze-CCP-Collaborative-Processor).

-You grab this [Terraform.io](http://www.terraform.io) code and deploy the infrastructure stack (currently AWS but cloud agnostic).
+You grab this [Terraform.io](http://www.terraform.io) code and deploy the infrastructure-as-code stack (currently AWS but cloud agnostic).

 You enter your CCP data feed URL as a parameter.